RosenDobrev10/Bulgarian-Heroes/README.md

 <ins>Private part visible after successful authentication and authorization:</ins>
 - **Heroes page** presents brief information about all heroes, with button to see detailed information and comments with interactive functionalities.
-    - if the user <ins>isn't the creator</ins> of the hero, one option is available: <ins>like the hero</ins> if it's already liked.
+    - if the user <ins>isn't the creator</ins> of the hero, two options are available:
-        - **Book button** is displayed and the trip can be booked.
-        - **Like button** is displayed and the trip can be liked.
-Likes are individual to each boat and are cumulative.
+        - **Like button** is displayed and the hero can be liked.
+Likes are individual to each hero and are cumulative.
-        - when a boat is booked, it dynamically appears in the "My Bookings" list on the user's profile page, providing a real-time visualization of the user's booked trips.
-        - each user has the ability to <ins>book and like a specific boat trip only once</ins>, ensuring a singular reservation and expression of interest for each boat.
+        - If the hero is already liked, it shows appropriate message.
+        - **Add comment form** is displayed and the user can write a comment about the hero.
+Also the user can delete and edit his own comments.
     - if the user is the <ins>creator</ins> of the hero:
         - **Edit button** is displayed and the hero can be edited.
         - **Delete button** is displayed and the hero can be deleted.